anse3832/MUSIQ/README.md

 - Options are all included in "train.py".
 So you should change the variable "config" in "train.py" If the codes are implemented exactly the same as the paper, the performance can be further improved

-Belows are the performance on KonIQ-10k database (I'm still training the code, so the results will be updated later)
+Belows are the validation performance on KonIQ-10k database (I'm still training the code, so the results will be updated later)
 - SRCC: 0.8877
 - PLCC: 0.9152